Azure-Samples/active-directory-dotnet-webapi-manual-jwt-validation/README.md

 ## How to deploy this sample to Azure

-## How to deploy this sample to Azure

 This project has one WebApp / Web API projects.
 To deploy them to Azure Web Sites, you'll need, for each one, to:

 - create an Azure Web Site